 People walking by her balcony noticed her blooms, and they began to forge colorful clay head pots wishing to have the same magic green thumb.

 Today in the streets of Taormina and all of Sicily, there are several varieties of ceramic heads, and the lesson is free for everyone to learn – Sicilian women don’t put up with foolishness.

 If you’re looking for an unforgettable travel experience, southern Italy is a great option!
 From the picturesque coastal towns to the rolling hills of the interior, this region is truly special.
 Whether you’re a history buff looking to explore ancient ruins and stunning medieval cathedrals, or a foodie in search of world-class cuisine and local delicacies, southern Italy is sure to leave a lasting impression.

 And with its crystal-clear waters and stunning coastline, this beautiful part of the country is also the perfect destination for those looking to enjoy some rest and relaxation.
-So if you’re ready for an unforgettable adventure, be sure to add southern Italy to your travel bucket list!
+So if you’re ready for an unforgettable adventure, add southern Italy to your travel bucket list!

 This article originally appeared on Wander With Alex.